DavidDerhy/api-docs/source/includes/_develop_debug.md

 Once the `access_token` has expired, the `refresh_token` may be used in order to retrieve a new valid `access_token`.
 Refresh token requests are addressed to the same endpoint as authorization grant request, but contain the following parameter, as described in [OAuth2 §6](https://tools.ietf.org/html/rfc6749#section-6):

 - `grant_type` : "refresh_token"
 - `refresh_token` : the refresh token you received in the authorization code flow, above

+### Token Revocation

+For security reasons, you should revoke a token after you no longer need it to ensure it is not misused.
+Token Revocation is handled according to [RFC 7009](https://tools.ietf.org/html/rfc7009).
+It's very simple, just post the token you wish to cancel to the revocation endpoint (`/oauth/revoke`) in a paramter key called `token`.
+This request needs to be authorized by `client_id` and `client_secret` parameters which are provided via HTTP Basic authentication.
+Both bearer tokens and refresh tokens can be canceled in the same manner.

 ### Overview of OAuth Parameters